openebs-archive/spdk-sys/README.md

 # build.sh

-build.sh is a helper script for building SPDK fat library.
+`build.sh` is a helper script for building spdk fat library.
 It is quite rough and may not fit all use cases.
-Configuring & building SPDK without using it is perfectly fine.
+Configuring & building spdk without using it is perfectly fine.
 The script just shows a possible way how to do that.
 The only thing which matters is that at the end of build process there must be a library named `libspdk_fat.so` somewhere in standard library path.
+We will continue to evaluate this process and try to make the spdk-sys crate as easy as possible to use.

 # Design